angellgunn/alternate-silversurfer/content/b-o-c.md

 This material is presented with the gracious permission of the author (Professor Maturana).\

-This presentation is formatted to reflect the pagination of the paper\'s reprinting in *Autopoiesis and Cognition*\
+This presentation is formatted to reflect the pagination of the paper's reprinting in *Autopoiesis and Cognition*\

-Parenthetical notes of the form *\[Note X\]* represent editor / transcriber comments, and are not part of the original published text.\
+Parenthetical notes of the form *[Note X]* represent editor / transcriber comments, and are not part of the original published text.\

-This HTML transcription (exclusive of the otherwise copyrighted material) is copyright © 2000 Randall Whitaker.\
+The HTML transcription (exclusive of the otherwise copyrighted material) is copyright © 2000 Randall Whitaker.\

 [**I. INTRODUCTION**]({{< relref "#introduction" >}})\